scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

 ## Brief description

-A brief description of what we experienced: When loaded from Clerk's cache on disk, Columns are displayed differently if the Tablecloth API is `require`d.
+When loaded from Clerk's cache on disk, Columns are displayed differently if the Tablecloth API is `require`d.

 ## Detailed description